Track your order here

 In Campania, the outstanding wines are Fiano, a fine white wine mainly from Avellino, which joins the production of white wines from Campania with Falanghina, Coda di Volpe and Greco di Tufo, which shares the same type of grape with Cirò Bianco from Calabria.

-Sicily offers numerous types of white wines, the best known being Grillo and Cataratto, which are widespread throughout most of the island.
+Sicily offers numerous types of white wines, the best known being Grillo white wine and Cataratto which are widespread throughout most of the island.
 On the volcanic soil of the Etna, Etna Bianco, based on Carricante, stands out.
 In recent years, Zibibbo, also known as Moscato d'Alessandria, the basis of Pantelleria's passito wines, has been vinified in the dry version with excellent results.

 Finally, Vermentino di Gallura is the wine that is the symbol of Sardinia, fascinating and intense, characterised by savoury and Mediterranean scents.